Vicorhe/gatsbyBlog/content/posts/2018-11-05--practice-perseverance/index.md

 _And magically, I seem to have gotten out of a rut._

-Today is November 5th, the date of my original flight back to the states.
+Today is November 5th, the date of my original flight back to the States.

-While holding a job in the States is no easy task, it is packaged with some degree of certainty, in other words, comfort.
+While holding a job in the States is no easy task, it comes with some degree of certainty, in other words, comfort.

-Right now, I am blessed to start a business with the complete support of my mother's family.
+Right now, I am blessed to start a business with the complete support of my mother's side of the family.

-They know too well what can be acheived once you take on substantial risk, more than one's appetite allows for.
+They know too well what can be acheived once you put everything on the line.

 While I've yet to reach a flat out failure, I've yet to accomplish anything either.

-Many times, I've contemplated taking the 'easy way' out and settle right for a stable job.
+Many times, I've contemplated taking the 'easy way' out and settle for a stable job.

 Today marks the day I sealed that path.